-Wondering about how to photograph fireworks on 4th of July, New Year or some other event / occasion?
-In this quick article, I will provide some basic tips on how to best capture fireworks, what type of equipment to use and what camera settings to use during the process.
+Wondering about photographing fireworks on 4th of July, New Year or some other event / occasion?
+In this article, I will provide some basic tips on how to best capture fireworks, what type of equipment to use and what camera settings to use during the process.
 Although the process is relatively simple, there are some things that might be worth considering, as outlined below.

 There are some popular conditions for landscape photography that every photographer already knows: sunrise and sunset, storm clouds, fog, and so on.
 But one that doesn’t get mentioned very often is the light produced by a full moon on a clear night.
 The subtleties of moonlight aren’t always visible to the naked eye, but long exposure photography can lift the curtain.
 The results may have hints of familiarity, but they also have unique characteristics that make them stand out from typical, daytime photos.
 Photographing landscapes under the full moon (also referred to as “moonscapes”) is a process with its own set of challenges, so I will explore it in more detail in this article, and hopefully provide some tips for those who are interested in trying it out.